How Do Cows Sleep At Night

 Tren & Perkembangan Terbaru

 Recent research has shed more light on the factors that influence cow sleep.
-For example, studies have shown that environmental factors such as temperature and humidity can affect their sleep patterns.
+To give you an idea, studies have shown that environmental factors such as temperature and humidity can affect their sleep patterns.
 Cows tend to sleep more when the weather is cool and dry, and less when it is hot and humid.

 Another area of research is the impact of farming practices on cow sleep.
 Intensive farming practices, such as confining cows to small spaces, can disrupt their natural sleep patterns and lead to stress and health problems.
 There is growing interest in developing farming practices that promote cow welfare, including providing them with comfortable sleeping areas and opportunities to engage in natural behaviors.